spyysalo/pubtator/README.md

-# pubtator2standoff
+# PubTator format conversion

-Conver PubTator format to brat-flavored standoff
+Conver PubTator format to other formats.